d3x41/documentation-dev/md/faq/faq.md

 After that, with the adduser command the bash shell will be set by default, and you will no longer need to specify --shell option.
 When updating the adduser package, select the option "N" or "O" to keep your configurations.

+## Where can I find documentation on the built-in tools or how certain settings work?

+### On the tools
+Documentation on the built-in tools and how to use them can easily be found on the editor's documentation or via the man pages provided with the default packages.
+For this purpose, [centralized manpages](https://kaisenlinux.org/manpages/) have been created and managed by us.

+### About the functioning of a Debian or apt distribution for example
+There is no lack of documentation from Debian or others on the internet, and it can be a comprehensive source of documentation.
+Overall, the man pages will suffice in most cases.
+In case this is not enough, even though we try to provide as much documentation as possible, the internet is still your best bet.